 Hemp is Stronger, Lighter, and Cheaper Than All Other Alternatives

-Products That Can Be Eliminated With Hemp
+Products That Can Be Amplified With Hemp

 Hemp plastics are lightweight, biodegradable, and can replace all petroleum based plastics.
 Hemp plastics can reduce the greenhouse effect by locking in carbon.